PhilCommunication/email-thingy/README.md

     ```
 4. Create a new file called preferences.xml in res/xml that will be the settings view.

-5. Reference the preferences.xml file in the `onCreate()` method in the SettingsFragment class with the following code `addPreferencesFromResource(R.xml.preferences);`
+5. Reference the preferences.xml file in the `onCreate()` method in the SettingsFragment class with the following code: `addPreferencesFromResource(R.xml.preferences);`

 6. Add a private attribute SharedPreferences sp and set it as the default shared preference:
     ```java